toshi0607/Go-FAQ-Japanese-Edition/original.md

 environment in which a program runs, in Go the word “runtime” is just the name given to the library providing critical language services.

-### What's up with Unicode identifiers?
+### What’s up with Unicode identifiers?

 When designing Go, we wanted to make sure that it was not overly ASCII-centric, which meant extending the space of identifiers from the confines of 7-bit ASCII.
-Go's rule—identifier characters must be letters or digits as defined by Unicode—is simple to understand and to implement but has restrictions.
+Go’s rule—identifier characters must be letters or digits as defined by Unicode—is simple to understand and to implement but has restrictions.
 Combining characters are